tidylab/ddd/README.md

 design process as an over-engineering task-->

 No design is a fallacy.
-This is because design still flows from the brains of the data scientists through their fingertips as they wrangle with the code.
+This is because design still flows from the brains of the Data Scientists through their fingertips as they wrangle with the code.
 Thus, questions about whether a design is necessary or affordable are quite beside the point: design is inevitable.
 The alternative to good design is bad design, not no design at all.